ratamranjith/FlskWithDataBase/README.md

 # FlskWithDataBase
- Simple Concept to start with Flask Frmework with Python
+ Simple Concept to start with Flask Framework with Python